OpenDataDSL/documentation/docs/topics/data-management/Data-Monitoring.md

 </Tabs>

 #### Managing public and common datasets and dataset feeds
-If you want to add public and common datasets into you monitoring, you can create references to them in your private database.
+If you want to add public and common datasets into your monitoring, you can create references to them in your private database.

 With public and common datasets, you can only configure the following:
 * **Checks**